shanej90/coviduk/README.md

 you’ll get an error message explaining this if so.
 As such, better to keep the number of requests low and/or leave gaps to avoid being throttled.

+`get_deaths_data()` draws data on deaths within 28 days of a positive test, by both date reported and date of death.
+I intend to bring in the weekly Office for National Statistics data on death certificates mentioning the disease, which I’d take as a truer measure (although they are only by date of registration rather than actual death, unfortunately).

 ## Example